gazay/odnoklassniki/README.md

 ## Usage

-To use odnoklassniki api methods you should have [VALUABLE ACCESS](http://dev.odnoklassniki.ru/wiki/pages/viewpage.action?pageId=12878032) to odnoklassniki.
+To use Odnoklassniki API methods you should have [VALUABLE ACCESS](http://apiok.ru/wiki/display/api/Authorization+OAuth+2.0) to Odnoklassniki.

 ### Configuration